gagan0123/shortcode-widget/readme.txt

 3. Widget with the output of the shortcode

 == Changelog ==

+= 1.5.2 =
+* Some PHPCS corrections, making code adhering to WordPress coding standards.
+* Replaced strip_tags function with wp_strip_all_tags.

 = 1.5.1 =
 * Unescaped title back in the code as escaping it was creating issues with other plugins.